dsummersl/interval-logger/README.md

 This is useful for high volume metrics that need some aggregation (over time) to minimize network traffic, say.

+Two functions are supported:
+ * `increment(key)`: increment a key, and report its sum over the interval (reset to 0 after the intervel).
+For computing hit-count events.
+ * `statistics(key,value)`: compute running statistics of values for a key.
+   Computes count, average, standard deviation, and variance.
+For computing gauge data types (response time, etc).

 Build & Test
 ------------